saltyrtc/saltyrtc-meta/Protocol.md

 responders.
 If a responder with the same id already exists, all currently cached information about and for the previous responder (such as cookies and the sequence number) MUST be deleted first.
-Furthermore, the initiator MUST drop new responders that have not sent any messages to the initiator after 60 seconds.
+Furthermore, the initiator MUST keep its path clean by following the procedure described in the *Path Cleaning* section.

 The message SHALL be NaCl public-key encrypted by the server's session key pair and the initiator's permanent key pair.